microbiomedata/nmdc-mass-spec-automation/_bioscales_lcms_metabolomics/readme.md

 # Study id
 nmdc:sty-11-r2h77870

-_Note that we are only processing the rhizosphere samples which have "rhizo" in the name_ (468 MS runs? maybe 688 runs?).
+_Also grab the leaf samples which have "leaf" and "root"_ _Note that we are only processing the rhizosphere samples which have "rhizo" in the name_ (468 MS runs? maybe 688 runs?).

 # Raw data